SebastianMeyer1989/UltraPlexer/README.md

 **--prefix prefix1**

-THe Name for the UltraPlexer-run.
+Your chosen name for the UltraPlexer-run.

 **--action classify / generateCallFile**